-Can't be interested only in business: SC pulls up Centre on loan moratorium
+You have the power, don’t just depend on RBI, SC tells Centre on loan moratorium

-New Delhi, Aug 26: The Supreme Court on Wednesday pulled up the Centrefor not taking a stand on giving moratorium on charging interest on loan as well as interest on interest during the same period declared during pandemic.
+New Delhi, Aug 26: The Supreme Court on Wednesday pulled up the Centre for not taking a stand on giving moratorium on charging interest on loan as well as interest on interest during the same period declared during pandemic.

-"You cannot be interested only in business and not about sufferings of people," the top court said.
+"You make your stand clear.
+You cannot not say anything.
+It is your responsibility to take steps under the Disaster Management Act.
+You have enough powers to decide the issue of waiver.
+You cannot just depend on the RBI," a bench headed by Justice Ashok Bhushan said.

-A bench headed by Justice Ashok Bhushan said the Centre had not made its stand clear on the issue despite the fact that ample powers were available with it under the Disaster Management Act and was "hiding behind the RBI".
+"This isn't the time to take care of only the business interests but you must also consider the plight of the people.
+That's how RBI's stands looks like and you are not taking any stand at all," the top court observed.

 The apex court granted time to the government after Solicitor General Tushar Mehta sought a week''s time to file a response.